RBS chairman "has sympathy" with bank pay critics

-LONDON (Reuters) - Royal Bank of Scotland’s (RBS.L) Chairman Philip Hampton said he had sympathy with critics of bank bonuses but defended the part-nationalized bank’s own pay proposals.
+LONDON, May 30 (Reuters) - Royal Bank of Scotland’s Chairman Philip Hampton said he had sympathy with critics of bank bonuses but defended the part-nationalised bank’s own pay proposals.

 Hampton also said UK Financial Investments (UKFI), which manages the government’s stake, was a “pretty tough taskmaster” on the issue of executive pay.